sabegg2/Project3/README.md

 #### Joined dataframe:

 Now that the data was cleaned and the necessary columns added, it was time to merge the two datasets to allow for direct comparison of the data for the same times.
 New dataframes (designated “data_2d_15min” and “data_3d_15min”) were created for each of the 2D and 3D anemometer data sets, by averaging temperature, wind direction, and wind speed over 15-minute intervals.
 The wind direction was averaged using circular averaging.
 Circular averaging averages the east-west and north-south components separately, and then computes the average wind angle by finding the arctangent of the ratio of the components.
 Finally, a dataframe “df_2d_and_3d” was created via an outer join of the 15-minute averaged 2D anemometer data with the 15-minute averaged 3D anemometer data, joining on date, hour, and 15-minute bin.
 For all but the four days where one or both of the anemometers were iced up, this gives a 1 to 1 comparison of measurements.
 All rows with null values were removed.
-New columns were added for the differences between the 15-minute average 2D and 3D (2D-3D) wind speed, wind direction, and tempearture for the same 15-minute windows.
+New columns were added for the differences between the 15-minute average 2D and 3D (2D-3D) wind speed, wind direction, and temperature for the same 15-minute windows.

 The joined dataframe of 15-minute averages for both anemometers was exported into a .csv, which was the data used for the dashboard.
 This joined dataframe had 2344 rows of data.